 Elevation Certificates – The first step in understanding your 50 % rule challenge is an elevation certificate.
 Elevations certificates have gotten better and better over the years and should allow you to understand the elevation of your buildings first and additional floors, grade your required bfe and the zone.
 This is another part of the program that has seen major changes over the last decade including the requirement to include pictures of the structure as part of the form.

 Many communities, based on location and topography, also implement additional “free-board” requirements.
-For instance, many coastal communities including mine Santa Rosa County enforce a 3 foot free-board requirement, which means that an additional 3′ of elevation is required above whatever flood identified as base flood.
+For instance, many coastal communities including mine Santa Rosa County enforce a 3-foot free-board requirement, which means that an additional 3′ of elevation is required above whatever flood identified as a base flood.

 Another local ruling to consider is Cumulative Costs.
 The general ruling is that all separate permits for the same structure within a one or two year period are considered to be a single improvement; the time period varies from area to area.
 Properties with repetitive losses over a five year period are commonly affected by this portion of the programs requirements.